 Why is an Emphasis of Matter paragraph mandatory in ISA 800 reports?

 The mandatory EOM paragraph alerts users that the financial statements are prepared under a special purpose framework and may not be suitable for other purposes.
-It is not an expression of doubt but a contextual alert that protects both users and the auditor.
+It isn't an expression of doubt but a contextual alert that protects both users and the auditor.
 It refers to the note describing the framework and may include a restriction on distribution.

 Can an auditor accept an engagement where the framework is "IFRS except for certain standards"?